Alexander Calder: Early life and education

-Four-year-old Calder posed nude for his father's sculpture The Man Cub, a cast of which is now in the Metropolitan Museum of Art in New York City.
+At the age of three, Calder posed nude for his father's sculpture Man Cub, a cast of which is in the Metropolitan Museum of Art in New York City.
 In 1902 he also completed his earliest sculpture, a clay elephant.
 In 1905 his father contracted tuberculosis, and Calder's parents moved to a ranch in Oracle, Arizona, leaving the children in the care of family friends for a year.
 The children were reunited with their parents in March 1906 and stayed at the Arizona ranch during that summer.

 The Calder family moved from Arizona to Pasadena, California.
 The windowed cellar of the family home became Calder's first studio and he received his first set of tools.
 He used scraps of copper wire to make jewelry for his sister's dolls.
 On January 1, 1907, Nanette Calder took her son to the Tournament of Roses Parade in Pasadena, where he observed a four-horse-chariot race.
 This style of event later became the finale of Calder's miniature circus performances.
+Calder would create two small sculptures around this time, depicting a dog and a duck, both fashioned from brass sheet metal.
+The dog was ostensibly made by Calder while the family was in Pasadena as a Christmas gift for his parents.
+The small brass duck could be considered Calder's first mobile, as it featured a curved base that allowed it to rock when gently touched.

-In late 1909 the family returned to Philadelphia, where Calder briefly attended Germantown Academy, then they moved to Croton-on-Hudson, New York.
-That Christmas, he sculpted a dog and a duck out of sheet brass as gifts for his parents.
-The sculptures are three-dimensional and the duck is kinetic because it rocks when gently tapped.
-In Croton, during his high school years, Calder was befriended by his father's painter friend Everett Shinn with whom he built a gravity-powered system of mechanical trains.
+In late 1909 the family returned to Philadelphia, where Calder briefly attended Germantown Academy, before the family settled in Croton-on-Hudson, New York in 1910.
+During his high school years in Croton, Calder was befriended by his father's painter friend Everett Shinn, with whom he built a gravity-powered system of mechanical trains.
 Calder described it, "We ran the train on wooden rails held by spikes; a chunk of iron racing down the incline speeded the cars.
 We even lit up some cars with candle lights".
-After Croton, the Calders moved to Spuyten Duyvil to be closer to New York City, where Stirling Calder rented a studio.
+After Croton, the Calders moved to Spuyten Duyvil in the Bronx to be closer to New York City, as Stirling Calder was renting a studio in Greenwich Village.
 While living in Spuyten Duyvil, Calder attended high school in nearby Yonkers.
-In 1912, Calder's father was appointed acting chief of the Department of Sculpture of the Panama–Pacific International Exposition in San Francisco, California, and began work on sculptures for the exposition that was held in 1915.
+In 1912, Calder's father was appointed acting chief of the Department of Sculpture of the 1915 Panama–Pacific International Exposition in San Francisco, California, and began work on sculptures for it.

-During Calder's high school years (1912–1915), the family moved back and forth between New York and California.
+During Calder's high school years of 1912-1915, the family moved back and forth between New York and California.
 In each new location, Calder's parents reserved cellar space as a studio for their son.
 Near the end of this period, Calder stayed with friends in California while his parents moved back to New York, so that he could graduate from Lowell High School in San Francisco.
-Calder graduated with the class of 1915.
+Calder graduated from high school in the class of 1915.